 Meet our guide cum driver near Colombo (pick up location is flexible), then start with the sightseeing tour of southern Sri Lanka.
 You will visit places such as mask museum, Bentota beach, Hikkaduwa beach you also have the opportunity to explore the Madu river wetland with a 2 hours Madu river safari and later meet the chef in Galle.

-Before you head to the kitchen you have the opportunity to explore the Galle fortress too, which is one of the important tourist attractions in Sri Lanka and the most popular landmark in southern Sri Lanka.
+Before you head to the kitchen you have the opportunity to explore the Galle fortress too, which is one of the important tourist places in Sri Lanka and the most popular landmark in southern Sri Lanka.
 Galle fortress is a UNESCO world heritage site due to its importance as a historical site to the world.
 Galle fortress is the best preserved Dutch fort in Asia.
 Then start with the basic Sri Lanka traditional cuisine, collect fresh vegetables and seafood from the local market.

 After collecting the necessary ingredients drive to the kitchen, where you will find an open kitchen and restaurant.
 Pour your first glass of Arrack for the evening, then prepare several curries and rice, classic Sri Lanka dinner that is perfectly paired with arrack.

 With the chef making the dinner alongside you, begin to prepare the traditional Rotty, then bake the Rotty on a heated plate, you can learn how to make the rice and curry here.
-Then the Rotty rice and curry is done, is done, sit down to the meal that you contributed to preparing, savouring the tasty seafood and rice (non-sea food as well as vegetarian food also available on request).
+Then the Rotty rice and curry is done, is done, sit down to the meal that you contributed to preparing, savouring the tasty seafood and rice (non-seafood as well as vegetarian food also available on request).

 Sri Lanka food tour of Galle in a Nutshell